Ettalong Beach: Local features

 The Ettalong Beach retail centre is represented by the Peninsula Chamber of Commerce which is affiliated with the NSW Business Chamber.
 The Chamber successfully introduced the Peninsula Mainstreet Program in 1995 which instigated the heritage upgrade of the village centre.
 This led to the main street footpath paving and street landscaping which were undertaken through Gosford City Council's 1998 Financial Strategy resulting in the rejuvenation of the village.
 The main employers in the village are the Ettalong Beach Club, Mantra Resort, IGA Supermarket and Ettalong Beach Hotel.
 Ettalong Beach is also renowned for the Ettalong Beach Markets at the eastern end of Ocean View Road.
 The market complex also includes a range of restaurants and cafés together with the ornate Cinema Paradiso operated by a local family.

 Transport

 Ettalong Beach is serviced by regular bus services (Busways) with connections to Woy Woy railway station, the Umina Beach retail centre, Kincumber and Erina Fair.
 The village is also serviced by the Palm Beach Ferry (operated by NRMA Marine) which connects the town to the north shore of Sydney and provides an important tourist route for visitors to the village and commuter link to the Northern Beaches.

-A "Fast Ferry" had been proposed from Ettalong to Circular Quay, Sydney.
-If it had been established, the service was expected to take only 40 minutes, compared to 1 hour 15 min for the train journey from neighbouring Woy Woy to Sydney.

-However, the company behind this idea became bankrupt in 2008, and the Fast Ferry Proposal was abandoned.
+A "Fast Ferry" was previously proposed from Ettalong to Circular Quay, Sydney, but the company behind this idea became bankrupt in 2008, and the proposal was consequently abandoned.
 The ferry service was approved by Gosford City Council and remains with an active development consent so that a future operator could commence ferry services to Sydney.